haplo/genplis/README.md

     $ uv sync

 This project uses [pre-commit](https://pre-commit.com/) to check code for common errors.
-Just run `pre-commit install`, this will run the checks when you try to commit.
+Just run `uv run pre-commit install`, this will run the checks when you try to commit.

 ## Roadmap